JL-Young/CSE185_Proj/README.md

 ### Origin of Data

-Data is taken from CSE185 Lab 6 that was originally taken from this paper [Functional, metabolic and transcriptional maturation of human pancreatic islets derived from stem cells](https://www.nature.com/articles/s41587-022-01219-z.pdf) and this [GEO website](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5114474).
+Data is taken from the same paper as CSE185 Lab 6: [Functional, metabolic and transcriptional maturation of human pancreatic islets derived from stem cells](https://www.nature.com/articles/s41587-022-01219-z.pdf) which has their data in this [GEO website](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM5114474).

 ### Processing Data
 In order to visualize a more comprehensive plot, the data was preprocessed in the small_test_data.h5ad.

 The dataset `GSM5114474_M3_E7` is read in as anndata object.
 Cells with less than 200 genes expressed and less than 1000 total reads are filtered out.
 Genes detected in less than 5 cells and genes that have total count of less than 15 is filtered out.

 A random list is generated for the obs and vars.
 The whole dataset is subsetted by the value of the random number to around 50 obs x 1000 vars.
-However everytime, the script is ran, the dataset will differ.
+Everytime the script is ran, the dataset will differ, but one is already generated written to small_test_data.h5ad.
 The anndata is then saved to `h5ad` file format (currently commented out).

-small_test_data has 69 obs x 942 vars.
+Small_test_data has 69 obs x 942 vars.

+A bigger dataset is created with GSM5114462_S6_B3, GSM5114465_S7_D25, and GSM5114475_M6_CTRL after the same filtering and quality control done in lab 6.
+This anndata object is written out to big_test_data.h5ad file in the big_test_data folder.

 ### Contributors